A Little Poem

 cover photo: Neem Karoli Baba with two devotees

-is the second movement of Popular Music of Planet
+is the second movement of Popular Music of Planet X.

-X. It is offered as a separate piece.
+only be offered as a separate piece.

 1990 I wrote several works for my friend Fred Robinson who was the